 - Arrange a ride home.
 Ask a family member or friend to drive you home after your surgery or procedure.
 Do not drive yourself home.

-- Tell the caregiver if you have ever had an allergic reaction to contrast solution.
+- Tell the healthcare provider if you have ever had an allergic reaction to contrast solution.

 - You may need blood, urine, or bowel movement tests before your procedure.
 You may also need a chest x-ray.
-Talk to your caregiver about these or other tests you may need.
+Talk to your healthcare provider about these or other tests you may need.
 Write down the date, time, and location for each test.

 The day before your procedure:

-Ask your caregiver about directions for eating and drinking.
+Ask your healthcare provider about directions for eating and drinking.
 You may need to drink clear liquids, such as gelatin, broth, or clear fruit juice.

 The day of your procedure:

 - Do not eat or drink anything on the morning of your procedure.
 The pictures may not be seen clearly if your esophagus and stomach are not empty.

 - Ask your healthcare provider before taking any medicine on the day of your procedure.
 These medicines include insulin, diabetic pills, high blood pressure pills, or heart pills.
 Bring a list of all the medicines you take, or your pill bottles, with you to the hospital.